 Since the flights around Europe are so cheap, you have the opportunity to explore and experience many different cultures just a flight away from your home!

-Almost every country speaks a different language, has different customs and traditions, amazing food, and celebrations.
+Almost every country speaks a different language and has different customs and traditions, amazing food, and celebrations.
 It’s incredible that they are all so close to each other but also so different.

 Other places in the world are similar, like Asia and South America.
 However, the distance between the countries is much longer and the countries themselves are larger as well so it makes it harder to visit new countries and more expensive as well.

 Yes, I realize that this list is a bit travel-heavy at first, but I promise I will get into other areas of living in Europe in a bit!
 You just can’t look past this specific point: Europe is unbelievably stunning.